 (see Cameras, Video Cameras, Audio Recorders)

-For safety reasons, patrons may be refused entry if they are in possession of prohibited items including, but not limited to: alcoholic beverages, illegal drugs, food, drinks, glass/plastic/metal containers, cameras, video recorders, audio recorders, “selfie sticks,” fireworks, laser pointers, backpacks, coolers, knives over 5 inches in length, weapons of any type, baby seats or carriers, unauthorized noise makers, glitter, confetti, flying discs, streamers, helium balloons, beach balls, parcels or packages, large hats, inflatables, brooms or large bags of any kind.
-The guest must throw the prohibited item in the trash or return the item to their vehicle.
+For safety reasons, patrons may be refused entry if they are in possession of prohibited items including, but not limited to: alcoholic beverages, illegal drugs, food, drinks, glass/plastic/metal containers, cameras, video recorders, audio recorders, “selfie sticks,” fireworks, laser pointers, backpacks, coolers, knives over 5 inches in length, weapons of any type, luggage, baby seats or carriers, unauthorized noise makers, glitter, confetti, flying discs, streamers, helium balloons, beach balls, parcels or packages, large hats, inflatables, brooms or large bags of any kind.
+The guest must discard the prohibited item in the trash or return the item to their vehicle.
 The Center reserves the right to confiscate any prohibited items and/or escort the guests with contraband from the building.

 Re-entry is usually not allowed, but varies depending on event.
 Please check with a supervisor at the doors to determine the policy for your specific event.

 Broadly speaking, the shows we host consider all sales final but every show is different.
 Please contact firstname.lastname@example.org

 for specific information on the show in question.